misselbeck/psych-tesu-6c93b/content/pages/docs/providers/sophia.md

 + There is some overlap of basic concepts between Ethics, Introduction to Psychology, and Introduction to Sociology.
 The order doesn't matter, so long as Ancient Greek Philosophers comes before Ethics.

-+ College Readiness is not required because TESU does not grant credit for this course.

 <hr>

 ## Course Structure